Axion induced SUSY breaking and focus point gaugino mediation: Focus point gaugino mediation

 A mass spectrum and $\Delta$ of a sample point are shown in Table.~\ref{tab:sample}.
 At the point {\bf I}, the spectrum is evaluated in the minimal supersymmetric standard model (MSSM).
 The squarks and gluino are $\sim5$\,TeV while the Higgsino is light compared to the gluino mass and squark masses.

 Further reduction of $\Delta$ is possible if there are extra matter multiplets at an intermediate mass scale~\cite{Moroi:2012kg, Moroi:2016ztz}.
 This is because the trilinear coupling among the Higgs and the stops is enhanced due to larger gauge coupling constants at higher energy scales, and hence the required stop mass to explain the Higgs mass is reduced.
 At the point {\bf II}, we introduce three pairs of ${\bf 5}+\bar{\bf 5}$ of $SU(5)$ at $M_5=10^4$\,GeV.
-The mass spectrum of the SUSY particles is computed using {\tt SuSpect 2.4.3}~\cite{Djouadi:2002ze}.
-Here, $\Delta$ can be as smaller as $\Delta=137$.
+The mass spectrum of the SUSY particles is computed using {\tt SuSpect 2.4.3}~\cite{Djouadi:2002ze} with a modification of two-loop level renormalization group equations including effects from the vector-like matters.
+Here, $\Delta$ can be as smalle as $\Delta=137$.
 Also, the gluino mass (and squark masses) can be significantly smaller for $m_h \simeq 125$\,GeV, which can be tested in the future LHC experiment.
+At both points in the table, the mass of the lightest CP-even Higgs is calculated by {\tt FeynHiggs}.

 In our set up the higgsino-like neutralino is the lightest supersymmetric particle (LSP).
-With an R parity conservation, the LSP composes a part of dark matter in the universe.
+With an $R$ parity conservation, the LSP composes a part of dark matter in the universe.
 The LSP dark matter interacts with nuclei via the Higgs exchange,

-where we assume a large ${\rm tan}\beta$ limit.
+where we assume a large-${\rm tan}\beta$ limit.
 In Fig.~\ref{fig:DD}, the spin-independent LSP-nucleon scattering cross section is shown as a function of $0.6 M_{1}({\rm TeV}) = M_{2}({\rm TeV})$ for $\mu = 800$ GeV.
-The constraint from XENON 1T (2017)~\cite{Aprile:2017iyp}, the future prospect of LZ~\cite{Akerib:2015cja}, and so-called the neutrino floor~\cite{Billard:2013qya} are also shown.
+The constraint from XENON 1T (2018)~\cite{XENON:2018voc}, the future prospect of LZ~\cite{Akerib:2015cja}, and so-called the neutrino floor~\cite{Billard:2013qya} are also shown.
 It can be seen that future experiments can cover the parameter space of our model with $\Delta \sim 100$.